 Women and girls make up half the world’s population.
 Yet far too often, their voices and experiences go unheard or unheeded.
 They are underrepresented in the halls of political and economic power and overrepresented in poverty.
 Barriers from discriminatory laws and policies block the path to progress.

 The unequal status of women and girls has serious political, economic, and social implications.
 It can limit the ability of communities to resolve conflict, countries to boost their economies, or regions to sustain peace and prosperity.

-That’s why the State Department has an office devoted to women’s empowerment.
-With origins dating back to 1995, the Secretary’s Office of Global Women’s Issues (S/GWI) has a mandate to promote the rights and empowerment of women and girls through U.S. foreign policy.
-Headed by an Ambassador-at-Large, the office leads the Department’s efforts to integrate women’s empowerment into U.S. policy, diplomacy, partnerships, and programs.
+That’s why the State Department has an office devoted to advancing the status of women and girls globally.
+With origins dating back to 1994, the Secretary’s Office of Global Women’s Issues (S/GWI) has a mandate to promote the rights and empowerment of women and girls through U.S. foreign policy.
+Headed by an Ambassador-at-Large, the office leads the Department’s efforts to integrate gender equality into U.S. policy, diplomacy, partnerships, and programs.

 As a policy office with a focused portfolio of innovative programs, the office serves as a resource for U.S. diplomats in Washington and around the world.
-It also leads on the Department’s priorities around women’s equality, including women’s economic empowerment, women’s participation in peace and security, and violence against women.
+It also leads on the Department’s priorities around women and girls’ equality, including women’s economic security, women’s participation in peace and security, and gender-based violence prevention and response.

 Promoting gender equality is a longstanding cornerstone of U.S. foreign policy, and foundational to the promotion of free and fair democracies; inclusive economic growth; international peace and stability; and gender-responsive climate action and COVID-19 recovery.
 The Biden-Harris Administration reaffirmed this through (March 2021), and the release of the first-ever (October 2021) – which aims to achieve gender equality through an equity-based approach.
 As required by E.O.
 14020, the Department submitted its NGS Action Plan to the White House in July 2022.